ItsDanik/rfidisk/README.md

 Do not import other people's configurations, except if you really know what you're doing.
 **Always** manually check the configuration file for malicious commands!

+> [!IMPORTANT]
+This project, including this README, are work in progress.
+There may be bugs, errors, omissions etc.

 ## What you'll need
 ### Bill of Materials:
 1x Arduino UNO (or compatible)